 As the proposals also include urban routes and cycle tracks it is essential to have Dfl Transport NI involved in delivery.
+Ensuring networks reflect the five core design principles of coherence, directness, safety, comfort and attractiveness is crucial.
 Reference should also be made to Transport for London - London Cycling Design Standards adopted by the Dfl (then DRD) in 2015.